 - Emotional Health – believe it or not, swimming is also good for your child’s emotional and mental health.
 It helps to improve overall mood and reduce depression.
 It is believed that the natural buoyancy of the water is more relaxing than other types of exercise.

 Did you know that children who swim start smarter?
 According to a study, children who swim not only achieved physical milestones faster but they also “scored significantly better in visual-motor skills such as cutting paper, colouring in and drawing lines and shapes, and many mathematically-related tasks.
 Their oral expression was also better as well as in the general areas of literacy and numeracy”.

-If you want to teach your child to swim, there is an excellent website offering free online swimming lessons – uSwim. uSwim provides videos and lesson plans to help you teach children of all ages how to swim (not just babies) so you can get started even with an older child.
+- uSwim – free online swimming lessons with videos and lesson plans to help you teach children of all ages how to swim (not just babies) so you can get started even with an older child.

 - How to teach your baby to swim by Douglas Doman

 - Teaching Your Baby To Swim: Introduce your child to swimming – an expert guide shown step by step in more than 200 photographs

 - How to Teach Your Baby to Swim by Claire Timmermans